 The Agency has entered into a Lease and Operating Agreement with the Board of Regents of the University of Nebraska ("UNL") as of October 2011.
 The agreement is for the lease of the basketball space and other defined leased improvements within the sports/entertainment arena, for a term of 30 years commencing on September 1, 2013, with the option to extend the term for three additional periods of five years each.
 Under the terms of the agreement, UNL is to pay an annual lease payment to the Agency, which is initially \$750,000 and is adjusted for inflation on an annual basis beginning September 1, 2014.
-The agreement also provides for credits against this lease payment for the annual amount of turnback sales tax receipts the City receives from the sale of UNL basketball tickets, and a provision for lost concession revenue in an amount equal to \$300,000, which is adjusted for inflation on an annual basis beginning September 1, 2014.
-The net rent revenue for fiscal year 2018 was approximately \$320,000.
+The agreement also provides for credits against this lease payment for the annual amount of turnback sales tax receipts the City receives from the sale of UNL basketball tickets, and a provision for lost concession revenue in an amount equal to \$300,000, which is adjusted for inflation on an annual basis beginning September 1, 2019 was approximately \$325,000.

 The Agreement also provides for UNL to receive a portion of the revenues related to certain premium seating arrangements at the Arena, based on seating type.
-The Agency paid approximately \$322,000 to UNL during 2018 for revenue sharing for premium seating.
+The Agency paid approximately \$334,000 to UNL during 2019 for revenue sharing for premium seating.
 The suite and premium seating revenues shown in the statement of governmental fund revenues, expenditures and changes in fund balance/statement of activities are shown net of amounts owed to UNL under this provision of the Agreement.